oracle/node-oracledb/INSTALL.md

 These are included in Oracle Instant Client RPMs or ZIPs, a full Oracle Client, or a database on the same machine.
 Oracle's standard client-server network compatibility applies.
-For example, with Oracle client 12.1 you can connect to Oracle Database 10.2 or greater.
-Use Oracle client 11.2 if you need to connect to Oracle Database 9.2.
+For example, with Oracle Client 12.1 you can connect to Oracle Database 10.2 or greater.
+Use Oracle Client 11.2 if you need to connect to Oracle Database 9.2.

-A compiler is needed.
-Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.
+A compiler supporting C++11 is required.
+Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.  Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
+Install a newer compiler or upgrade to Oracle Linux 7.

 Python 2.7 is needed by node-gyp.
 If another version of Python occurs first in your binary path then, when you install node-oracledb, use